Blog

 Storage

 Store Neulasta in the refrigerator and avoid freezing.
 If frozen, thaw in the refrigerator before use.
-Neulasta should be thawed (taken out of the refrigerator) for 30 minutes at room temperature before injecting.
-It can be left at room temperature for up to 48 hours.
+For the prefilled syringe, take it out of the fridge for about 30 minutes before the shot.
+Throw it away if it has stayed at room temperature for more than 48 hours.
 Do not shake the vials, and keep them protected from light by storing them in their original containers.
 The OBI kit should be kept refrigerated until 30 minutes prior to use and should not be left at room temperature for more than 12 hours.

 Disposal